 How to follow a low-histamine diet

-Histamine intolerance can trigger uncomfortable systems from headaches to itchy skin and nausea.
+From headaches to itchy skin and nausea, histamine intolerance can make life uncomfortable.
 A low-histamine diet can help.

 Histamine plays a role in our immune and digestive systems, and helps our neurological function.